 This small, inland village brims with unassuming genuineness; its cobbled streets empty except for cascading flowers and palazzos waiting for a breath of new life.

-In addition to a rich history evident from the she-wolf of Rome emblems on its fountains, ancient city gates and 600-year old stone walls, the town of Racale is just a 10 minute drive to soft golden sand beaches stretching northward to Gallipoli.
+In addition to a rich history evident from the she-wolf of Rome emblems on its fountains, ancient city gates and 600-year old stone walls, the town of Racale is also a short drive to soft golden sand beaches stretching northward to Gallipoli.

 It’s also proving to be a popular retirement destination in Italy.
-With real estate said to be half the price of Tuscany, Racale is a short drive to beaches and features outdoor markets filled with fresh produce, antipasti and local cheese.
+With real estate said to be half the price of Tuscany, Racale also features outdoor markets filled with fresh produce, antipasti and local cheese.

 The surrounding countryside is dotted with wild flowers, cactus, ancient gnarled olive trees and even more frantoi ipogei in various states of restoration.

 14. Dine in an Underground Olive Oil Mill

 An unforgettable thing to do in Gallipoli is to sample local wines and authentic regional dishes within one of the more than 100 underground olive oil mills in the region.